adlrwbr/zstitchvotebot/README.md

 # Z-Stitch Vote Bot
-Utilizes Selenium to vote for Z-Stitch on a google form.
+Utilizes Selenium to vote Z-Stitch to be our school mascot's name.
 The man.
 The myth.
 The legend.

 You'll only find the rushed script on here.
 It has some dependencies. **You will need to download**:
 -Python 3.x